Generic Name: Sufentanil citrate

 Proper placement of the needle or catheter in the epidural space should be verified before Sufentanil is injected to assure that unintentional intravascular or intrathecal administration does not occur.
 Unintentional intravascular injection of Sufentanil could result in a potentially serious overdose, including acute truncal muscular rigidity and apnea.
 Unintentional intrathecal injection of the full Sufentanil/bupivacaine epidural doses and volume could produce effects of high spinal anesthesia including prolonged paralysis and delayed recovery.
 If analgesia is inadequate, the placement and integrity of the catheter should be verified prior to the administration of any additional epidural medications.
 Sufentanil should be administered epidurally by slow injection.

-Interaction with Calcium Channel and Beta Blockers: The incidence and degree of bradycardia and hypotension during induction with Sufentanil may be greater in patients on chronic calcium channel and beta blocker therapy.
-(See Neuromuscular Blocking Agents.)
+The incidence and degree of bradycardia and hypotension during induction with Sufentanil may be greater in patients on chronic calcium channel and beta blocker therapy.
+(See Neuromuscular Blocking Agents).

-Interaction with Other Central Nervous System Depressants: Both the magnitude and duration of central nervous system and cardiovascular effects may be enhanced when Sufentanil is administered to patients receiving barbiturates, tranquilizers, other opioids, general anesthetic or other CNS depressants.
+Both the magnitude and duration of central nervous system and cardiovascular effects may be enhanced when Sufentanil is administered to patients receiving barbiturates, tranquilizers, other opioids, general anesthetics or other CNS depressants.
 In such cases of combined treatment, the dose of Sufentanil and/or these agents should be reduced.

 The use of benzodiazepines with Sufentanil during induction may result in a decrease in mean arterial pressure and systemic vascular resistance.